butterflysky/hyprland-better-share-picker/README.md

 ## The “Magic” (Implementation Details)
 ### Protocol Generation
 The custom `hyprland-toplevel-export-v1.xml` protocol is compiled at build time.
 The build script writes a small Rust module into `OUT_DIR` and uses `wayland-scanner` to generate bindings.
+By default we use the vendored protocol file under `third_party/hyprland-protocols/`, with a fallback to a project‑root XML if you want to override it locally.

 ### Thumbnails
 - `zwlr_foreign_toplevel_manager_v1` is used for **enumeration** only.